jchesterpivotal/concourse-build-resource/README.md

 * `team`: the team name
 * `pipeline`: the pipeline name
 * `job`: the job name
-* `global-number`: the build number from the sequence of all builds on a particular Concourse.
+* `global_number`: the build number from the sequence of all builds on a particular Concourse.
    This is the same value as the version itself, as it is unique across all teams, pipelines etc.
-* `job-number`: the build number from the sequence for _this_ job.
+* `job_number`: the build number from the sequence for _this_ job.
 This appears in URLs and the web UI for single job builds.
-Not to be confused with `global-number`.
+Not to be confused with `global_number`.
-* `started-time`: Timestamp of when the build began.
+* `started_time`: Timestamp of when the build began.
-* `ended-time`: Timestamp of when the build ended.
+* `ended_time`: Timestamp of when the build ended.
 * `status`: The build status.
 Because this resource ignores `started` and `pending` builds, you will only see `succeeded`, `failed`, `errored` or `aborted`.
 * `concourse_url`: the URL pointing to the original job's Concourse server.
 This will be the same as the `concourse_url`